-Prepared by: The Biodiversity Company Cell: +27 81 319 1225 Fax: +27 86 527 1965 info@thebiodiversitycompany.com www.thebiodiversitycompany.com
+Prepared by: The Biodiversity Company

+Cell: +27 81 319 1225

+Fax: +27 86 527 1965

+info@thebiodiversitycompany.com

+www.thebiodiversitycompany.com

-Report Name Avifauna Scoping Assessment for the P Proposed Verkykerskop WEF Cluster: Groothoek WEF Submitted to Groothoek Wind Power (Pty) Ltd Tyron Clark AVAN Lead Specialist (Fieldwork and Report Writing) Tyron Clark (Pr.
+Report Name Avifauna Scoping Assessment for the Propose WEF d Verkykerskop WEF Cluster: Groothoek Submitted to Groothoek Wind Power (Pty) Ltd Tyron Clark Lead Specialist (Fieldwork and Report Writing) Tyron Clark (Pr.
 Sci.
 Nat.
 121338) has more than decade's worth of experience conducting biodiversity assessments in a number of African countries, affording him good experience in variety of development types, particularly avifaunal assessments.
 He attained his MSC in Zoological science from the University of the Witwatersrand.
 His research interests centre on biogeography and ecological niche modelling.
 Tyron has also completed courses in wetland delineation and management hosted by the University of the Free State.
-Reviewer Ryno Kemp Repay Zoology from the University of Pretoria.
-Ryno 2/17) in Zoological Science and is finalising his PhD in is a qualified Avifauna specialist with over three years conservation and more than eight years of scientific Andrew Husted Hat Reviewer Science, Environmental Science and Aqua 0213/11) in the following fields of practice: Ecological atic Science.
-Andrew is an Aquatic, Wetland and rs' experience in the environmental consulting field.
-Fieldwork Core: Lloyd Mhlongu (Phd candidate), Susan Abell (MSc), Tyron Clark (MSc).
+Ryno Kemp Hong Reviewer Ryno Kemp is Pr Sci Nat registered (117462/17) in Zoology from the University of Pretoria.
+Ryno is a que of experience, three years of experience in consenersearch experience across South Africa. alified Avifauna specialist with over three years Andrew Husted HAX Reviewer Andrew Husted is Pr Sci Nat registered (400213/11 Science, Environmental Science and Aquatic Science Fieldwork Core: Lloyd Mhlongu (Phd candidate), Susan Abell (MSc), Tyron Clark (MSc).
 Contributors: Dr. Ryno Kemp, Andre van Tonder (MSc), Cheri Clark, Ernest Porter, Geoff Lockwood, Samantha Bradley.
-Declaration of the South African Council for Natural Scient with or vested financial interests in the propon of this activity and have no interests in secon this project.
-We have no vested interest in the operate as independent consultants under the auspice tific Professions.
-We declare that we have no affiliation nent.
-We have no conflicting interests in the undertaking ndary developments resulting from the authorisation of ne project, other than to provide a professional service me and budget) based on the principals of science.
+The Biodiversity Company and its associates operate as independent consultants under the au of the South African Council for Natural Scientific Professions.
+We declare that we have no affil with or vested financial interests in the proponent.
+We have no conflicting interests in the under of this activity and have no interests in secondary developments resulting from the authorisat this project.
+We have no vested interest in the project, other than to provide a professional so within the constraints of the project (timing, time and budget) based on the principals of science. fessions.
+We declare that we have no affiliation have no conflicting interests in the undertaking evelopments resulting from the authorisation of ct, other than to provide a professional service